juanje/lxc-builder/README.md

 $ lxc-ssh -n superproject
 ```

-In case you need it, the password for the `aentos` user is `aentos`.
+In case you need it, the password for the `ubuntu` user is `ubuntu`.

 License and Author